reginPekin/Frontend/JavaScript/JavaScript Fundamentals For Beginners.md

 ## What can I do with JavaScript?

-* Put content in an HtML page on the fly
+* Put content in an HTML page on the fly
 * Make Wabpage Responsive
 * Detect a Users Browser & Other Info
 * Create Cookies